 Social isolation is one major risk factor for anxiety and depression, and it can take a toll on someone’s mental health and in turn their physical health.

 The answer is simple, but the process may not be.
-We must find a way to remain socially connected while social distancing.
-Seniors are already socially vulnerable so now, more than ever, we must get creative in staying socially connected.
+We must find a way remain socially connected while social distancing.
+Seniors are already socially vulnerable, so now, more than ever, we must get creative in staying socially connected.
 Luckily, technology gives us many options.

-“Staying engaged with others is important," said Dr. Roger Landry, president of Masterpiece Living.
-"I believe that online is a terrific way to stay engaged and build relationships.
+“Staying engaged with others is important,” Masterpiece Living President Dr. Roger Landry said.
+“I believe that online is a terrific way to stay engaged and build relationships.
 Social media can bring people together.”

-Editor's Note: Bhakti Gosalia is vice president of operations for Sun Health Communities, a division of Sun Health, a non-profit organization with more than 50 years serving the community’s health care needs.
+Editor’s note: Bhakti Gosalia is vice president of operations of Sun Health Communities, with locations throughout the West Valley.